 Derek’s website at dereksnook.net

 Follow Derek on Instagram.

 Get a copy of his book from Amazon

 Check out Derek’s 2015 TedX talk

-Before I let you go I need to ask you a quick favor.
-Please jump over to Apple Podcasts, Stitcher, Google Podcasts, Spotify or your podcatcher of choice and give this show a rating, a review, leave a comment or do all three.
+Don’t forget to jump over to your podcatcher of choice and give this show a rating, a review, leave a comment or do all three.
 It would mean a lot to me and help people find us!